 This test verifies the DUT's immunity to short circuits in control and bus signal lines as well as in signal I/O lines.
-All signal input and output lines shall be tested by short circuiting the individual lines to ground Copyright DaimlerChrysler 2002 and to 13.5 V. The individual short-circuit currents shall be recorded.
+All signal input and output lines shall be tested by short circuiting the individual lines to ground Copyright DaimlerChrysler and to 13.5 V. The individual short-circuit currents shall be recorded.
 Signal lines shall remain permanently resistant to short circuits.
 Paired control/bus signal lines shall remain permanently resistant to mutual short circuits as well as shorts to supply voltage and ground.
-Refer to LP-388C-XX for CG test procedure.